coffeegreg/YTuner/README.md

 YTuner uses [Indy - Internet Direct](https://github.com/IndySockets/Indy) library to build its own binary files.
 Of course, YTuner binaries no longer need any additional libraries beyond the optional OpenSSL.
 >Important: Use the latest version of Indy library to build YTuner.

+## Summary
+If you found this project useful, please star it. ⭐

 ## License
 YTuner is licensed under MIT license.
 See the [license.txt](LICENSE.txt) file for more details.